Frequency Tables - Normality Tab

 the Frequency

-Tables dialog to access options to test the normality of the
+Tables dialog box to access options to test the normality of

 on the Descr.

 tab.
-When any of the following check boxes are selected, then after
+When any of the check boxes on this tab are selected, after the

-the frequency tables for the selected variable have been displayed (via
+frequency tables for the selected variable have been produced (via the

-button to display the results spreadsheets with the requested tests
+for normality button to produce the results spreadsheets with the

 Kolmogorov-Smirnov